creeper12137/whistlingwooz_team_3a/README.md

 ## Team meeting schedule:
 ```
-- Mon and Wed at 7pm: Jin, Adam, Brandon, and Gavin(only Mon)
+- Mon and Wed at 7pm: Jin, Adam, Brandon, Damian and Gavin(only Mon)
 - Tue and Fri at 11:00am: Jin, Simone, and Gavin
 - Sunday at 7pm: Everyone
 ```